-The cultural landscape qualities of the region essentially consist of a rural setup.
-In this the human occupation is made up of a pre-colonial element consisting of limited Stone Age occupation and a Late Iron Age occupation, as well as a much later colonial (farmer) component.
+The cultural landscape qualities of the region essentially consist of one component.
+The first is a rural area in which the human occupation is made up of a pre-colonial element (Iron Age) as well as a much later colonial (farmer and industrial) component.